 Conducted by a member of the staff of the Williamsburg Restoration.
 The social side of the American scene during the eighteenth century, taking up such phases as: country life, city life, family life, occupations, amusements, architecture and decorations-the vivid background against which the political, economic and military life of the people took place.
 Restored Williamsburg, its background, origin and nature are carefully studied.
 History 415-16.
 Social History of the United States Since the Eighteenth Century.
+Prerequisite, History 201-2 or its equivalent.
 Mr. Morton.